 I come to you out of the night.
 The night that sent me down all the minutes of our lives to this instant.
 From this time forward, men will wonder what happened at this instant.
-They will silently hunger to go back, to come to my instant with you and see my face and know my name and perhaps not even try to stop me, for then I would not be who I am, but only someone who tried and failed.
+They will silently hunger to go back, to come to my instant with you and see my face and know my name and perhaps not even try to stop me, for then out in wheezing, pleading tremors, his free hand went into the pocket of the greatcoat.
+He had known he would need it, when they were walking, and he had already invaded the Gladstone bag.
+Now his hand went into the pocket and came up with the scalpel.

+I would not be who I am, but only someone who tried and failed.
 Ah.
 For you and me it becomes history that will lure men always, but they will never understand why we both suffered, Emily; they will never truly understand why each of us died so terribly.